 This page I have created simply as a list of the writers whose work has had an effect on me as a person and or me as a writer.
 This list will grow over time as I discover new writers and their work.

 Joe Haldeman is a big one here for me.
 His book The Forever War is probably the first book that absolutely blew my mind away.
 Its a book which addresses so many social commentaries that until I read it I had not really thought of.
+His book Camouflage is another one that rally impressed me.

 Tom Clancy was the writer who really got me hooked on reading.
 Rainbow Six was the first novel of his that I read, which at almost 900 pages was quite a feat for someone who had only ever read a 300 page book.
 Clancy wrote techno espionage thrillers which I found very easy to read.
 I pretty much read every one of his Jack Ryan series before moving onto any other books.
+My Favourite book of Clancy’s is Without Remorse.

 Clancy wrote entertaining, intelligent and informed books which caught my imagination at a time when I was looking for something that was not based around pop culture.